Machine learning opportunities for online and offline tagging of photo-induced and diffractive events in continuous readout experiments: Impact on the data taking

 Machine learning (ML) techniques are increasingly being integrated into the trigger systems of the CMS and ATLAS experiments to handle the high data volumes and complex event topologies in proton-proton collisions at the LHC.
-Both experiments have applied ML to improve event selection, particularly for high-multiplicity processes such as jets, top quarks, and Higgs bosons.
-In contrast, the approach discussed in this paper focuses on low-multiplicity processes, like ultraperipheral collisions (UPCs) and diffractive events in ALICE and ePIC, and uses ML to target these specific physics signatures in continuous readout environments.
+Recent Run-3 upgrades at the Level‑1 (L1) stage of both CMS and ATLAS have showcased the potential of machine learning under extreme latency constraints.
+However, almost all current implementations emphasize static spatial features such as calorimeter cluster shapes or operate in an unsupervised anomaly through the scoring regime.

-CMS and ATLAS use ML in both their Level-1 and High-Level Trigger (HLT) systems to enhance real-time event selection.
-In CMS, convolutional neural networks (CNNs) and autoencoders are used in the Level-1 Trigger to process calorimeter and muon data, helping to identify leptons and missing transverse energy.
-ATLAS employs boosted decision trees (BDTs) and deep neural networks (DNNs) in its Level-1 Calorimeter Trigger to improve the identification of electrons, photons, and jets \cite{Paganini:2017dpd, cane-2023-multivertex}.
+At CMS, two flagship projects illustrate this trend.
+The AXOL1TL variational autoencoder processes full-event calorimeter images at 40~MHz collision rates and produces anomaly scores in fewer than 50~ns, enabling near-zero bias selection of rare signatures \cite{Duarte:2024lsg}.
+Meanwhile, the WOMBAT CNN targets boosted H$\rightarrow b\bar{b}$ signals by scanning tower-level energy deposits on Xilinx FPGAs \cite{Bileska:2025jxv}.
+Both pipelines achieve remarkable purity and efficiency improvements but rely solely on spatial clustering information.

-In the HLT, both experiments apply ML-based approaches for b-tagging, jet substructure classification, and pile-up mitigation.
-ATLAS, for instance, uses ML for tracking and jet identification, while CMS is exploring recurrent neural networks (RNNs) \cite{stoye-2018-datascience} to deal with pile-up, which is a critical issue in high-luminosity environments.
-Both experiments have also begun integrating hardware-accelerated ML inference, such as FPGAs, to ensure fast decision-making in their trigger systems.
+ATLAS’s Run 3 L1 calorimeter upgrade centers on the electromagnetic feature extractor (eFEX), which calculates multiple shower-shape and leakage variables from ten 25~ns-sampled energy readings per tower within 2.5~$\mu$s, yielding significant gains in electron/photon identification \cite{tmartin-2024}.
+Parallel firmware prototypes employ shallow autoencoders for trigger-level anomaly detection in low-multiplicity final states \cite{thong-2024}.
+The usage of anomaly detection for the total exclusive event is also proposed for anomaly detection at offline level e.g. at analysis stage, for UPC and diffractive events in \cite{Ragoni:2024ovv}.